D\'{e}vissage for Waldhausen K-theory: The category of -filtered objects in

-Every weak equivalence in $\s_n \C_{\A}$, for $n \in \{1, 2, \cdots, \infty\}$, is also an eventual weak equivalence and this new class of weak equivalences defines a new Waldhausen structure on the underlying category of $\s_{n} \C_{\A}$ (with the same subcategory of cofibrations).
+Every weak equivalence in $\s_n \C_{\A}$, for $n \in \{1, 2, \cdots, \infty\}$, is also a total weak equivalence; this new class of weak equivalences defines a new Waldhausen category structure on the underlying category of $\s_{n} \C_{\A}$ (with the same subcategory of cofibrations).
 We denote this new Waldhausen category by $\sgl_n \C_{\A}$.
 Note that the inclusion functors

 are again exact and their colimit is $\sgl_{\infty} \C_{\A}$.
 The Waldhausen category $\sgl_{\infty} \C_{\A}$ is exactly the Waldhausen category of filtrations (or ``unscrewings'') of objects in $\C$ by objects in the (ordered) collection of subcategories $\A$.